apache/mesos/docs/endpoints/slave/health.md

 >        /slave(1)/health

 ### TL;DR; ###
-Health check of the Slave.
+Health check of the Agent.

 ### DESCRIPTION ###
-Returns 200 OK iff the Slave is healthy.
+Returns 200 OK iff the Agent is healthy.
 Delayed responses are also indicative of poor health.